-Among the many changes the pandemic brought in 2020 was in the record numbers of people everywhere turning to nature and the outdoors for fun, exercise, solace, and
+Among the many changes the pandemic brought in 2020 was in the record numbers RICHMOND of people everywhere turning to nature and the outdoors for fun court the outdoors for fun, exercise, solace, and beauty.
+In Richmond, the pandemic sent more people than ever to the free public preserves we own and manage throughout town, as evidenced by:

-- Cars parked bumper-to-bumper around our Bombardier Meadow Preserve, so many that we opened a safe, temporary parking lot to serve paddlers, tubers, anglers, and others. - Throngs of swimmers enjoying Triple Buckets, part of our Huntington Gorge Preserve - Kayaks and canoes lining the shore of our Beeken Rivershore Preserve, with hikers, bikers, birders and others enjoying its trail along the Winooski River - Increased visits at all of our preserves, including Safford Brown, Rochford Delbianco and others.
+- Cars parked bumper-to-bumper around our Bombardier Meadow Preserve, so many that we opened a safe, temporary parking lot to serve paddlers, tubers, anglers, and others. - Throngs of swimmers enjoying Triple Buckets, part of our Huntington Gorge Preserve - · Kayaks and canoes lining the shore of our Beeken Rivershore Preserve, with hikers, bikers, birders and others enjoying its trail along the Winooski River - · Increased visits at all of our preserves, including Safford Brown, Rochford Delbianco and others.